Guidance to help you write a CDE proposal on the portal.

 How your proposal is assessed

-Your proposal will be assessed by subject matter experts from Dstl and MOD using a performance assessment framework (PAF) against the categories of:
+Your proposal will be assessed by subject matter experts from Dstl, MOD and sometimes wider government using a performance assessment framework (PAF) against the categories of:

 - operational relevance